leangjia/blender_docs/manual/modeling/texts/editing.rst

    :Menu:      :menuselection:`3D View --> Font`

 Toggle Bold, Italics, Underline, Small Caps
-   To apply the *Bold* / *Italics* / *Underline* / *Small Caps* attribute to a set of characters, you either turn on the related setting prior to typing characters, or select some existing text, and then toggle desired style from the menu.
+   To apply the *Bold*, *Italics*, *Underline* or *Small Caps* attribute to a set of characters, you either turn on the related setting prior to typing characters, or select existing text, and then toggle desired style from the menu.

    .. warning::

-      Blender's *Bold* and *Italic* buttons do not work the same way as in other applications, as they also serve as placeholders for you to load up other fonts manually,
+      Blender's *Bold* and *Italic* buttons do not work the same way as in other applications, as they also serve as placeholders for you to load up other fonts manually.

 Kerning
    Font kerning is the space between individual characters.